 What is real estate due diligence?

-It is a complete audit of the property covering legal, technical, urban planning and condominium aspects.
+It is a complete audit of the property covering legal, technical, urban-planning and condominium aspects.

-Do French banks finance non residents?
+Do French banks finance non-residents?

-Which documents are required for AML compliance?
+What documents are required for AML-CFT purposes?

 Yes, but Parisian regulations are particularly strict and sometimes require specific authorizations.

-Jenn Vadas Kuntz immobilier international Paris Fairway
+Jenn Vadas Kuntz international real estate Paris Fairway

 Author of the article